mmatyas/supermariowar/README.md

 ```

 Now you can continue with cloning the repository (eg. in `/root`) and following the Linux instructions.
 If you want to build for the first-gen Raspberry, you might want to call CMake as `cmake .. -DARM_OVERRIDE_ARCH=armv6l` to avoid linking errors.
 For other devices, you might need to edit the compiler flags as described above.

+### Android

+The Android port uses a different build system, you can find more details [here](https://github.com/mmatyas/supermariowar-android).

 ### ASM.JS